-To engender broad and open discussion, the meeting will be open (live video streaming) with pre-meeting deliberation (e.g. short white papers and commentary) to engage the worldwide scientific community.
+To engender broad and open discussion, the meeting will be open (live video streaming with captioning) with pre-meeting deliberation (e.g. short white papers and commentary) to engage the worldwide scientific community.
 To be notified of these developments, please join our mailing list (to the right) and watch this space.
 We look forward to a conversation that engages diverse stakeholders, perspectives, and opinions.

 - Results of the pre-meeting survey